Keep your student cyber-safe

 Check links

-Always review suspicious links before you click on them.
-Red flags include links that have been shortened by a generator like bit.ly, have strange characters, or came from an unsolicited sender.
+Students should always review suspicious links before they click on them.
+Red flags include links that have been shortened by a generator like bit.ly, that have strange characters, or that came from an unsolicited sender.

 Check emails for authenticity